3Shain/algebraic-effects-ts/README.md

 And computation from the perspective of regular javascript semantic is in fact a plain object of either `{type: 'ret', value}` or `{type: 'op', effect, payload, continuation }`. (can be created by calling `ret(value)` or `op(effect,payload)`)

 > Why not `op(effect,payload, continuation)` ?
-Well it should be but for convinience a wrapped function is provided (_generic effects_, see the paper for extra explainations)
+Well it should be but for convenience a wrapped function is provided (_generic effects_, see the paper for extra explaining)

 ## Example